A fun new way to pack your lunch!

 - 1 tablespoon coconut oil

 - 1 green apple diced small

 - 2 cups boneless and skinless chicken breasts shredded

 - In a saucepan, bring the chicken broth and curry to a boil on medium heat.
 Once boiling, add the quinoa.
 Cover and reduce to a simmer.
-Simmer for 20 minutes, remove from heat, and let sit (keeping covered) for 15 minutes.
+Simmer for 12 minutes or until most of the liquid is absorbed.
+Remove from heat, and let sit, (keeping covered) for 10 minutes.